 (b) Guarantor may not exercise any rights it may acquire by way of subrogation under this Guarantee, by payment made hereunder or otherwise, until all of the Obligations then due and payable have been fully and finally paid.
 Subject to the subordination herein provided, with respect to any payments made by Guarantor to ERCOT under this Guarantee, Guarantor may succeed to any rights of Participant under the Agreement and the ERCOT Protocols.
 Guarantor does not waive or release any rights of subrogation, reimbursement or contribution which Guarantor may have after full and final payment of the then due and unpaid Obligations.

 Section 8.
-All remedies, rights, powers and privileges granted to ERCOT pursuant to this Guarantee are cumulative.
+All remedies, rights, powers and privileges granted to ERCOT pursuant to this Guarantee are cumulative and not exclusive of any remedies provided by law.
+ERCOT may enforce this Guarantee from time to time, in whole or in part, as deemed necessary by ERCOT.
 The exercise of any or all such rights by ERCOT shall not reduce, limit, impair, discharge, terminate, or otherwise affect the liability of Guarantor.
-No failure or delay by ERCOT in exercising any remedy, right, power or privilege pursuant to this Guarantee shall operate as a waiver, and any such remedy, right, power or privilege may be exercised by ERCOT at any time.
+No failure or delay by ERCOT in exercising any remedy, right, power or privilege pursuant to this Guarantee shall operate as a waiver, and any such remedy, right, power or privilege may be exercised by ERCOT at any time, in whole or in part.
 No partial exercise of any such rights shall preclude further exercise or the exercise of any other remedy, right, power or privilege.
 No notice or demand by ERCOT upon Guarantor or any other guarantor of the Obligations shall preclude ERCOT from taking further action without notice or demand.
+ERCOT is further authorized to exercise any right of set off against Guarantor.

 Section 9.
 The term of this Guarantee shall be for a period of one (1) year, commencing on the date set forth below and expiring one (1) year later.